RolandStuder/til/stimulus-reflex/lighning-fast-actions-with-partial-updates.md

 ```

 Now instead of doing all the controller action stuff, and rendering 21 days components.
 We just render one day component.
-So our time to exectute the reflex action goes down from 180ms to about 10ms (_benchmark_needed_).
+So our time to exectute the reflex action goes down from 180ms to about 30ms.